bkw777/REX_ATF/README.md

 # NOT WORKING

+If you just want a REX, buy a [REX#](https://bitchin100.com/wiki/index.php?title=REXsharp) or build a [REX Classic](https://github.com/bkw777/REX_Classic).

+This is is an attempt to port REX Classic to a different CPLD chip.
+REX Classic is built around the Xilinx XCR3064XL, which is discontinued.
+ATF1504AS is a similar part that is still available.
 Do not bother trying to build this yet unless you actually want to help GET it working.
 Because it DOES NOT WORK yet.
 But it seems to be close...

 ## Current Status

-Can't figure out a way to replicate the Xilinx internal pullup feature while using the Quartus -> EPM7064S -> POF2JED workflow, so at least for now we have actual pullup resistors on the CSA & CSB pins.
+Can't figure out a way to replicate the Xilinx internal pullup feature while using the Quartus -> EPM7064S -> POF2JED workflow, so at least for now we have external pullup resistors on the CSA & CSB pins (formerly TP1 & TP2).
 All other pins should be ok since they are connected to the bus.

 Quartus 13.0 compiles the VHDL and creates `rexbrd.pof`.
 `pof2jed` creates `rexbrd.jed`.